EADS set to bolster independence with new chairman

 In 2011 he gave up a handful of other board positions and set off on a tour of the Atlantic to indulge his passion for sailing -- an expedition from which he has yet to return.

-Ranque fought hard against the idea on the grounds that Thales would be forced to sell its own aerospace business that supplies Boeing (BA.N), and embarked instead on a fruitless quest to buy engine maker Snecma, now called Safran (SAF.PA).
+Ranque fought hard against the idea on the grounds that Thales would be forced to sell its own aerospace business that supplies Boeing, and embarked instead on a fruitless quest to buy engine maker Snecma, now called Safran.

 Under Ranque, state-controlled Thales transformed itself from a scandal-ridden behemoth reliant on arms sales to the Middle East into an internationally focused developer of technologies from spy satellites to cockpits and train signals.